brevzin/cpp_proposals/md/deducing-this.md

 ## Name lookup: candidate functions

 Today, when either invoking a named function or an operator (including the call operator) on an object of class type, name lookup will include both static and non-static member functions found by regular class lookup.
 Non-static member functions are treated as if there were an implicit object parameter whose type is an lvalue or rvalue reference to *cv* `X` (where the reference and *cv* qualifiers are determined based on the function's qualifiers) which binds to the object on which the function was invoked.
-For static member functions, the implicit object parameter is effectively discarded, so will not be mentioned further.
+For static member functions, the implicit object parameter is effectively discarded, so they will not be mentioned further.

 For non-static member functions with the new **explicit** object parameter, lookup will work the same way as other member functions today, except rather than implicitly determining the type of the object parameter based on the *cv*- and *ref*-qualifiers of the member function, these are set by the parameter itself.
 The following examples illustrate this concept.
 Note that the explicit object parameter does not need to be named: